izaakbaker/platformer/README.md

-Platformer
+Playground
 ==========

-Hypothetically a 2D Platform game with Electron and Box2D.
+A 2D Sandbox game about forces and particles using GitHub's Electron framework.